vinaayakh-aot/node-wire/docs/nw-connector-builder-scope.md

 ### Auth

-- One connector-level scheme, chosen from the document's top-level `security` (or the most common scheme across operations if none is declared)
+- One connector-level **default** scheme, chosen from the document's top-level `security` (or the most common scheme across operations if none is declared)
 - `apiKey` in `header` or `query`, `http` `bearer`, `http` `basic` — mapped to Node Wire's `static_token` / `apikey_query` auth providers
 - `oauth2` with a declared `clientCredentials` or `authorizationCode` flow — mapped to